jhermann/devpi-enterprisey/debianized-devpi/README.md

 ```

 Finally, you can open the [web interface](http://localhost:3141/) and browse your shiny new local repositories.
 For further details, consult devpi's
 [Release Process Quickstart](http://doc.devpi.net/latest/quickstart-releaseprocess.html)
-documentation, starting with “devpi install: installing a package”.
+documentation, starting with *“devpi install: installing a package.”*